kubernetes/kops/docs/cli/kops_create_cluster.md

-      --ipv6                                    Use IPv6 for the pod network (AWS only) --kubernetes-feature-gates strings        List of Kubernetes feature gates to enable/disable --kubernetes-version string               Version of Kubernetes to run (defaults to version in channel) --network-cidr string                     Network CIDR to use
+      --ipv6                                    Use IPv6 for the pod network (AWS only) --kubernetes-feature-gates strings        List of Kubernetes feature gates to enable/disable --kubernetes-version string               Version of Kubernetes to run (defaults to version in channel) --network-cidr strings                    Network CIDR(s) to use
       --network-id string                       Shared Network or VPC to use --networking string                       Networking mode.  kubenet, external, flannel-vxlan (or flannel), flannel-udp, calico, canal, kube-router, amazonvpc, cilium, cilium-etcd, cni. (default "cilium")
       --node-count int32                        Total number of worker nodes.
 Defaults to one node per zone